darenhua/devfest-2025/prd.md

 ## 2. Background / Motivation

 Many people find it challenging to determine if a given medication is covered by their specific insurance plan—and if so, how much it will cost them.
 Often, they must:
-1. Search confusing PDF formularies on their insurer’s website.
+1. Search confusing PDF formularies on their insurer's website.
 2. Call the insurance company for coverage details.
 3. Ask a pharmacist to run the prescription to see the cost.